MileHacker Logo

 Traditional Markets

-• Sara Hardy Downtown Farmers Market: Open Wednesdays and Saturdays (May-Oct), including local produce and crafts.
+• Sara Hardy Downtown Farmers Market: Open Wednesdays and Saturdays (May-Oct), with local produce and crafts.

-• Navigate The city Makers Market: Seasonal markets feature local artisans.
+• Travel Across the city Makers Market: Seasonal markets feature local artisans.

 • Artisan Workshops: Numerous art galleries and craft shops exist in the central business district Traverse City, Suttons Bay, Leland (Fishtown), and Glen Arbor.